playframework/play-generated-docs/manual/releases/release28/migration28/Migration28.md

 Therefore this change should not effect you at all, since all browsers adhere to the specs and do not treat this header in any special way but to render content inline, like no header was send.

 If you still want to send this exact header however, you can still do that by using the `withHeader(s)` methods from [`Scala's`](api/scala/play/api/mvc/Result.html#withHeaders\(headers:\(String,String\)*\):play.api.mvc.Result) or [`Java's`](api/java/play/mvc/Result.html#withHeader-java.lang.String-java.lang.String-) `Result` class.

+### sbt: The `playOmnidoc` key now defaults to `false`

+The Play's sbt plugin key `playOmnidoc`, which used to default to `true` (for non-snapshot version of Play) now defaults to `false` (and does so in sbt's `Global` scope).
+The impact is that any Play app that previously enabled the `PlayDocsPlugin` won't get all the documentation they used when running the app and going to `http://localhost:9000/@documentation`.
+You can reverse this change by setting `ThisBuild / playOmnidoc := true` in your sbt build.

 ## Updated libraries